apr93mcr/bioinfo_toolkit/README.md

 # bioinfo_toolkit
-Bioinfo_toolinkit is just a series of wrap-up "R" functions that I hace created while working with genomic, proteomic, and transcriptomic data.
+Bioinfo_toolinkit is just a series of wrap-up "R" functions that I have created while dealing with genomic, proteomic, and transcriptomic data.